· Order in Council / Oil Sands Royalty Regulation Amendment · in-force

 What changed

-- Introduces definitions for "bitumen-in-kind direction" and "Commission" (Alberta Petroleum Marketing Commission) into the regulation.
+- Introduces definitions for "bitumen-in-kind direction," "Commission" (Alberta Petroleum Marketing Commission), "in-kind percentage," and "in-kind quantity."

-- Revises the criteria for determining arm's length and non-arm's length transactions for royalty purposes.
+- Revises criteria for determining arm's length and non-arm's length transactions for royalty purposes.

-- Grants the Minister of Energy and Minerals discretionary authority to determine whether a transaction is arm's length or non-arm's length, either on application or on the Minister's own initiative.
+- Grants the Minister of Energy and Minerals discretionary authority to determine transaction arm's length status, either on application or on the Minister's own initiative.

-- Amends the Crown's title transfer provisions, allowing the Minister to issue an order directing that Crown title to oil sands products does not transfer.
+- Amends Crown title transfer provisions, allowing the Minister to order that Crown title to oil sands products does not transfer.

-- Modifies royalty calculation formulas to incorporate the "in-kind percentage" and "in-kind quantity" for bitumen-in-kind royalty collection, with a cap of 30% for calculation purposes.
+- Modifies royalty calculation formulas to incorporate "in-kind percentage" and "in-kind quantity" for bitumen-in-kind royalty collection, with a cap of 30%.

 Why it matters